 Drive Your Plow Over the Bones of the Dead – Olga Tokarczuk (tr. from Polish by Antonia Lloyd-Jones)

-Janina is viewed as a cankerous old woman in the village, not to be taken seriously.
-An engineer turned school teacher, she is also the caretaker of some holiday properties of owners who come to stay during the summer months.
-Janina clearly loves animals (possibly more than humans) and has strong opinions on hunting and animal brutality and non-vegetarianism.
+Janina is viewed as a cantankerous old woman in the village, not to be taken seriously.
+An engineer turned school teacher, she is also the caretaker of some holiday properties of owners who come to stay in the village during summer months.
+Janina clearly loves animals (possibly more than humans) and has strong opinions on hunting, animal brutality and non-vegetarianism.
 She also is a deep believer in astrology looking for answers in stars and cosmic planets to make sense of the chaos around her.
 And in her free time, she keeps herself busy translating poems of William Blake.

-Drive Your Plow is no ordinary ‘whodunnit’, that’s really not the point of the book.
-Peppered with doses of black humour as well as melancholia, this book has existential overtones as it poses questions on our place in the universe, and challenges notions that humans are superior to animals.
-Strange and unique, with fascinatingly named characters (Oddball, Big Foot, Dizzy), and a fierce, eccentric personality in Janina, Drive Your Plow was a strong start for WITMonth.
+Drive Your Plow is no ordinary ‘whodunnit’, but that’s really not the point of the book.
+Peppered with doses of black comedy as well as melancholia, this book has existential overtones as it poses questions on our place in the universe, and challenges notions that humans are superior to animals.
+Strange and unique, with fascinatingly named characters (Oddball, Big Foot, Dizzy, Good News), and a fierce, eccentric personality in Janina, Drive Your Plow is a brilliant read leaving the reader with much to think about.

 Love in a Fallen City is a collection of four novellas and two short stories offering a fascinating glimpse into the lives of people in 1930s/1940s Shanghai and Hong Kong.